w3c/trace-context/spec/20-http_request_header_format.md

 If the right-most 7 bytes are randomly (or pseudo-randomly) generated, the corresponding [random trace id flag](#random-trace-id-flag) SHOULD be set.
 For more details, see [considerations for trace-id field generation](#considerations-for-trace-id-field-generation).

-If the `trace-id` value is invalid (for example if it contains non-allowed characters or all zeros), vendors MUST ignore the `traceparent`.
+If the `trace-id` value is invalid (for example if it contains non-allowed characters or all zeros), vendors MUST ignore the entire header.

 #### parent-id